-In accordance with the provisions of the Petroleum Act 1998, Premier Oil E&P UK Limited (Premier) has submitted, for the consideration of the Secretary of State for Business, Energy & Industrial Strategy, the draft Decommissioning Programmes for the installations and pipelines associated with the Balmoral, Glamis, Stirling, Brenda and Nicol Fields (the "Balmoral Area Fields").
-It is a requirement of the Act that interested parties be consulted on such decommissioning proposals consulted on such decommissioning proposals.
+In accordance with the provisions of the Petroleum Act 1998, Premier Oll E&P UK Limited (Premier) has submitted, for the consideration of the Secretary of State for Business, Energy & Industrial Strategy, the draft Decommissioning Programmes for the Installations and pipelines associated with the Balmoral, Glamis, Stirling, Brenda and Nicol Fields (the "Balmoral Area Fields").
+It is a requirement of the Act that interested narrise be requirement of the Act that interested parties be consulted on such decommissioning proposals.

 The Balmoral Area Fields are located in blocks 15/25a, 15/25b, 16/21a and 16/21b of the Central North Sea, approximately 225km northeast of Aberdeen.
-The Balmoral Area Fields were developed as subsea tiebacks to a Floating Production Vessel (FPV), with produced oil exported to shore via the Forties Pipeline System
+The Balmoral Area Fields were developed as subsea tiebacks to a Floating Production Vessel (FPV), with produced oil exported to shore via the Forties Fineline System Pipeline System